Updated: 5 days ago

 Sprouts are year-round "fresh produce!"

-Sprouts are a source of vitamin C- great for the winter months when we don't have access to fresh foods.
+Source of vitamin C- great for the winter months when we don't have access to fresh foods.

-Sprouts are a raw and fresh food source.
+Raw and fresh food source.
 Without heat needed, this can help us gain access to nutrients that otherwise might get damaged during cooking.

-Sprouts are a source of both soluble and insoluble fibre.
+Source of both soluble and insoluble fibre.
 Fibre is fuel for our intestinal bacteria, brings water into our body, it cleanses & cleans us.

 What can we sprout?